 Divorce is complex.
-There are deeply personal components to divorce which make the process heart wrenching.
+There are intensely individual components to divorce which make the process heart-wrenching.
 You are separating, legally and figuratively, from your life partner and the stability which marriage can instill in our lives.
-All of the equity that you have built up in that relationship with that person is going to be destroyed in a matter of months.
-The toughest part is that one of you is asking the State of Texas to make it so.
+All of the equity you have built up in that relationship with that person will be destroyed in a matter of months.
+The most challenging part is that one of you is asking the State of Texas to make it so.

-On the other hand you have the practical/financial components to divorce.
-You will no longer be living with your spouse so you need to ask yourself where you are going to live.
-Should you stay in the home?
+On the other hand, you have divorce's practical/financial components.
+You will no longer be living with your spouse, so you need to ask yourself where you will live.
+Should you stay at home?
 Can you afford to stay in the home without your spouse's income?
 You've worked hard throughout your life to save up for retirement- one that you assumed would include your spouse.
-Now that you are getting a divorce you may be thinking about where all the retirement savings are going to go.
+Now that you are getting a divorce, you may be thinking about where all the retirement savings will go.
 Will you have anything to show for your years of frugality and planning once your divorce is done?

 Divorce is complex- I think you may have read that at some point in your life (maybe just a few paragraphs earlier).
-That doesn't mean that you need to understand and know every single issue when it comes to a divorce in Texas.
+That doesn't mean that you need to understand and know every issue regarding divorce in Texas.
 You don't even need to know everything there is to know about your spouse.
-What you need to know are basic concepts and likely outcomes based on your case.
+You need to know basic concepts and likely outcomes based on your case.
 Having an experienced family law attorney by your side to assist you during this process is one of the most important aspects of divorce.

-Where will my/their/our property end up at the conclusion of the divorce?
+Where will my/their/our property end up after the divorce?

-Maybe the most frequently asked question when it comes to the personal finances of potential clients of the Law Office of Bryan Fagan, PLLC is where will the person's property end up once the divorce is all said and done.
+Maybe the most frequently asked question regarding the personal finances of potential clients of the Law Office of Bryan Fagan, PLLC, is where the person's property will end once the divorce is all said and done.
 Will they be able to keep their retirement account?
 Will it be divided?
 What about the retirement savings of their spouse?
 How will that be divided (if at all)?
 These are all valid questions to ask, of course.
-You want to know the ending to the story and eliminate any fears or concerns about how to get to that end point.
+You want to know the ending to the story and eliminate any fears or concerns about getting to that endpoint.

 planning in your case is done on an uncontested

-However, if you and your spouse cannot come to an agreement on how to divide your property then a court may have to insert itself into your situation in order to solve the dispute.
-Let's break down how property is classified in Texas and the effects of this on your divorce case.
+However, if you and your spouse cannot agree on how to divide your property, then a court may have to insert itself into your situation to solve the dispute.
+Let's break down how property is classified in Texas and the effects on your divorce case.

-Community property is all property that you and your spouse acquired during the course of your marriage.
-Exceptions to this rule are for property that you inherited from deceased relatives or property that you owned prior to your marriage.
-In Texas there is a presumption that all property owned by two spouses is considered to be community property so you should be prepared to prove to a judge that a piece of property is your separate property in the event that is a disputed fact in your divorce case.
+Community property is all property you and your spouse acquired during your marriage.
+Exceptions to this rule are for the property you inherited from deceased relatives or property you owned before your marriage.
+In Texas, there is a presumption that all property owned by two spouses is considered community property, so you should be prepared to prove to a judge that a piece of property is your separate property if it is a disputed fact in your divorce case.

-Speak to your family law attorney prior to negotiating on this subject so that you can prepare a gameplan as to how you see the property in your marriage being divided up.
-If you need to organize your paperwork to show title in your name only for a home, boat or other piece of property you ought to do so, as well.
+Speak to your family law attorney before negotiating on this subject so that you can prepare a game plan as to how you see the property in your marriage being divided up.
+If you need to organize your paperwork to show title in your name only for a home, boat, or another piece of property, you ought to do so, as well.

 The State of Texas will attempt to arrive at an equitable (fair) division of whatever property is ultimately deemed as community property.
-This means that the circumstances of your case will be evaluated in order to determine what is the best way to divide property that both you and your spouse have a claim to.
-The degree to which your employment earnings contributed to the purchase of the specific item as well as the future needs of each spouse will be determined by your judge.
+This means that the circumstances of your case will be evaluated to determine the best way to divide property that both you and your spouse have a claim to.
+The degree to which your employment earnings contributed to the purchase of the specific item, as well as the future needs of each spouse, will be determined by your judge.

 Create a checklist to determine what is relevant in your life

 No two divorces are created equal.
-Even if your attorney is extremely experienced in family law (which he or she should be if you are hiring them to represent you), they have never seen a case quite like yours.
-Help your attorney by compiling a list that details what you believe to be the most important issues in your case.
-Whether it is considerations regarding business interests of either you or your spouse, health insurance concerns, tax questions about divorce or the implications of divorce on your retirement create a list and discuss it with your lawyer.
-Do not expect your lawyer to have the ability to read your mind about what is important in your case.
+Even if your attorney is highly experienced in family law (which they should be if you hire them to represent you), they have never seen a case quite like yours.
+Help your attorney compile a list that details what you believe to be the most critical issues in your case.
+Whether it is considerations regarding your or your spouse's business interests, health insurance concerns, tax questions about divorce, or the implications of divorce on your retirement, create a list and discuss it with your lawyer.
+Do not expect your lawyer to have the ability to read your mind about what is essential in your case.

-More information on the financial components of divorce to be posted tomorrow
+More information on the financial components of divorce is to be posted tomorrow.

-If you have any immediate questions about how personal finances impact divorce cases please contact the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations six days a week with a licensed family law provider.
+If you have any immediate questions about how personal finances impact divorce cases, please get in touch with the Law Office of Bryan Fagan, PLLC.
+We offer free consultations six days a week with a licensed family law provider.

 Thank you for taking an interest in the topic of personal finances and divorce.
 Tomorrow we will discuss the topic of credit and its effect on people like yourself who are going through the divorce process.
-Being able to utilize credit in intelligent ways is an important factor in making it out of your divorce in a strong financial position.
+Utilizing credit intelligently is essential in making it out of your divorce in a solid financial position.